tombye/trexit/_posts/2017-10-08-three-days-to-santiago.markdown

 We're pretty sure we aren't the only ones finding the lack of any jail term a bit troubling.

-Extra bonus fact: he's the patron saint of boatmen, inn-keepers and circus entertainers.
+Extra bonus fact: he's the patron saint of boatmen, innkeepers and circus entertainers.
 Roz says that last one only makes her hate him more.

 ## Paralympic champion stamps